Cyfrin/zero-knowledge-fundamentals-cu/README.md

 # Thank you

 Thanks to everyone who is taking, participating in, and working on this course.
 It's been a passion project and a data dump of everything I've learnt in the web3 space to get you up to speed quickly.
 Also, a big thank you to Cyfrin & Chain Accel for encouraging this course to come to light, and many, many, many people from the community.

+A special thanks to:
+- [RKM](https://x.com/rkm0959) from [Succinct Labs](https://www.succinct.xyz/) for the awesome lessons and learning resources.
+- Jarrod Watts' [video on ZK proofs](https://www.youtube.com/watch?v=_MYpZQVZdiM) as this video was fundamental in the development of this course.

 And thanks to the [Cyfrin](https://www.cyfrin.io/) team for making this possible!